VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-db-access/04-deploy-to-openshift.md

 ``mvn package fabric8:deploy -Popenshift -DskipTests``{{execute}}

-After the Maven build as finished, it will typically take less than 20 sec for the application to be available.
-To verify that everything is started run the following command and wait for it to report replication controller "fruits-s2i-1" successfully rolled out:
+This step may take some time to do the Maven build and the OpenShift deployment.
+After the build completes you can verify that everything is started by running the following command:

 ``oc rollout status dc/rhoar-training``{{execute}}